ThatMajd/PySerum/README.md

-# SerumControl
+# PySerum

 A Python DSL wrapper for generating Serum2 preset JSON files.

 ## Overview

-This repository provides a Python interface to programmably generate presets for Xfer Records Serum synthesizer.
+This repository provides a Python interface to programmably generate presets for Xfer Records Serum2 synthesizer.
 It generates valid Serum2 JSON files which can then be packed into `.SerumPreset` files.

 ## Features